wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==

+= 3.6.5 =
+* Fixed Fatal error: func_get_args(): Can't be used as a function parameter.
+* This bug affected users using PHP older than 5.3.0

 = 3.6.4 =
 * Fixed a major javascript bug that snuck in 2 releases ago and has disabled many features for Internet Explorer browsers.